logicality/personaForge/README.md

 What above shows is, if we can provide proper context, searched using embeddings from extensive knowledge we scraped, to an LLM model, addition of that context will create factual and informative answers.

 ## Example run
-**Notes:**

-The respones have not been validated for accuracy.
+**Notes:**  The respones have not been validated for accuracy.
 Insights will be slowly added here

 **Model with context**
--
+- Hallucinating: There seems to be some hallucinations present here as well, there might be a way to sort it out
-**Model without context**
+    + "Edmonton Sport & Social Club's official website at: https://www.edmontonsportandsocialclub.com" **Model without context**
+- Hallucinating: I imagine majority of the details are hallucination, but it's difficult to tell due to high level detail
-- Hallucinating details like "founded in 1942" "serving over 1,500 members"
+    + "founded in 1942" "serving over 1,500 members" "The club operates a 18-hole golf course that is open to members and their guests."

 **Knowledge collection topic**: Edmonton_Sport_Social_Club_ESSC